 Today, exciting progress in research is underway.
 The Brehm Center for Diabetes Research covers a broad array of research areas, utilizing both lab and clinical studies, focused on all aspects of diabetes and its complications, to foster new collaborations within the University of Michigan and elsewhere.
 Learn more about diabetes

-The Brehm Center — housed in the Brehm Tower — is a new clinical and research facility located to the west of the existing University of Michigan Kellogg Eye Center Building.
-With eight floors, the Tower provides 230,000 gross square feet, housing expansion space for the Kellogg Eye Center and two research floors for the Brehm Center and other Brehm Center activities.
+The Brehm Center for Diabetes Research — housed in the Brehm Tower — is a clinical and research facility located to the west of the existing University of Michigan Kellogg Eye Center Building.
+With eight floors, the Tower provides 230,000 gross square feet, housing expansion space for the Kellogg Eye Center and two research floors for the Brehm Center for Diabetes Research and other Brehm Center for Diabetes Research activities.
 Learn more.